milonmaze/privacy-terms-observatory-beta/privacy.microsoft.com/en-us/privacystatement.md

 Rights.
 You have the right to (i) know what personal data we collect, use, disclose, “share”, and sell, (ii) delete your personal data, (iii) correct your personal data, (iv) restrict the use and disclosure of your sensitive data, (v) receive a copy of your personal data, and (vi) opt-out of “sharing” your personal data with third parties for personalized advertising purposes on third party sites.
 You may make these requests yourself or through an authorized agent.
 If you use an authorized agent, we provide your agent with detailed guidance on how to exercise your privacy rights.
 Please see our U.S. State Data Privacy Laws Notice for additional information on how to exercise these rights.

+Universal Opt-Outs.
+Microsoft receives and responds to the Global Privacy Control (GPC) browser opt-out signal.
+Microsoft will turn off sharing your data with third parties for personalized ads if we receive a GPC signal from you when you visit our sites.

 You may have additional rights related to your consumer health data as defined by applicable state consumer health privacy laws.
 Please see our  Consumer Health Data Privacy Policy for information on the rights available under Washington State’s My Health My Data Act (MHMDA) and other applicable U.S. consumer health privacy laws.

 If you have a Microsoft account, you can exercise your rights through the Microsoft privacy dashboard, which requires you to log in to your Microsoft account.
 If you have an additional request or questions after using the dashboard, you may contact Microsoft at the address in the How to contact us section, use our web form, or call our US toll free number +1 (844) 931 2038.
 If you do not have an account, you may exercise your rights by contacting us as described above.
 To further protect your personal data, we may ask for additional information, such as your country of residence, email address, and phone number to validate your identity and request before honoring the request.